Marked points on translation surfaces: Proof of Theorem

 \begin{lem} Any $\cQ$ other than $\cQ(-1^4)$ contains a surface with a simple cylinder or two disjoint simple envelopes. \end{lem}

 \begin{proof} Pick disjoint cylinders $C, D$ on a surface in $\cQ$ where all parallel saddle connections are hat homologous.
 If both are simple envelopes, or if either is a simple cylinder, we are done, so we assume otherwise.
+In particular, assume $C$ is not a simple envelope or a simple cylinder.

-By Proposition \ref{P:MZ}, since $C$ is not a simple envelope and is not simple, it has exactly two distinct saddle connections on one side, and cutting these saddle connections disconnects the surface into two components.
+By Proposition \ref{P:MZ}, since $C$ is not a simple envelope and is not a simple cylinder, it has exactly two distinct saddle connections on at least one side, and cutting these saddle connections disconnects the surface into two components.
 Furthermore, the component $R$ not containing $C$ has trivial holonomy.

 If $R$ contains a cylinder $C'$ hat homologous to $C$, then $C'$ must be simple.
 Otherwise, \cite{SW2} gives a cylinder $C'$ on $R$ not parallel to $C$, which must be simple.

 (The use of \cite{SW2} can be avoided by an argument using square-tiled surfaces.
 The use of translation surface with boundary can be avoided by gluing together the two boundary saddle connections of $R$.
 We are using the fact that on a generic Abelian differential, every cylinder is simple.) \end{proof}